Introduction

 - The creditor releases both parties with written confirmation.

-- Financial gains are larger compared to credit score losses.
+- The financial gains outweigh the credit score losses.

 Otherwise, it’s wiser to make regular payments to preserve credit.